ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 Centering non-standard icons
 ----------------------------

 The best size for an icon is 32x32 pixels.
-For bigger or smaller icons, it possible to offer better center rendering in modifying the content of the class attribut passed within the "addtoolbarbutton" function in conjunction of using a specific css attribut.
+For bigger or smaller icons, it possible to offer better center rendering in modifying the content of the class attribute passed within the "addtoolbarbutton" function in conjunction of using a specific css attribute.

 ::

     /*
     * (c)Copyright SysperTec Communication 2014 All Rights Reserved
-    * VIRTEL Web Access customer-specific javascript functions
+    * VIRTEL Web Access customer-specific Javascript functions
     * Resizing a too small or too big toolbar icon.
     * For example toosmall_pic.png=22x22 and toobig_pic.jpg=145x30
     */